PanosAntoniadis/slp-ntua/Lab1/README.md

 - ### Part 1: Spell checker

   In the first part, our goal is the implementation of a spell checker using finite state machines.
 The FSTs are designed with the [OpenFst](<http://www.openfst.org/twiki/bin/view/FST/WebHome>) library.
-The steps are described in project-statement.pdf and the implementation in the jupyter notebooks.
+The steps are described in project-statement.pdf and the implementation is in the jupyter notebooks.

 - ### Part 2: Sentiment analysis